This article is about my experience of how to successfully start a Personal GitHub website.

 Buddle (or Bundler) provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed.

-In our procedure, sometimes buddle exec is needed.
+In our procedure, sometimes buddle exec

 Jekyll Theme